jbakse/p5.party/public/examples/hello_cdn/README.md

 This is hello_party but using a cdn.

+Handy for quick sketching on [editor.p5js.org](https://editor.p5js.org/jbakse/sketches/O3hvfPac2)

 This example shows how to connect to a party server, load a shared data object, and read and write to it.
-It also shows how to share a p5 color.

 - **click** to move the dot